 The data logging and streaming modules allow for the tracking and recording of data, and the monitoring of a users' sitting habits in a research or institutional setting.
 Learn More >

 The Pressure Assistant has the potential to be used in a variety of research settings – especially in the area of pressure sore prevention.
 The device itself has many modes and setting combinations.
 Testing the efficacy of the various modes could form the basis of a research study.
 In addition to its own research potential, The Pressure Assistant is a tool that could be used to aid other researchers in other studies.
 It has the potential to be custom configured to meet the requirements of any study involving pressure, and even – with the addition of other sensors – other conditions, such as temperature.
-The Wi-Fi module, in conjunction with The Pressure Assistant Online Portal, allows for the real-time monitoring of your subjects within a facility, and the data logging module allows for the collection and saving of months worth of data at a time to an SD card.
+The Wi-Fi module, in conjunction with The Pressure Assistant data server, allows for the real-time monitoring of your subjects within a facility, and the data logging module allows for the collection and saving of months worth of data at a time to an SD card.
 Its modular design allows for the addition of other notification devices, such as a vibrating motor or an external speaker, and opens it up to customization for any specific research study.

 The goal is to get The Pressure Assistant onto as many chairs of the people who could benefit from it the most.
 To that end, I'm seeking companies, rehab centers and research institutions to partner with.
 The device still has quite a bit of refinement needed before it could be mass-produced.
 This refinement involves circuit board design and app development that is currently beyond my abilities.
 Further development might include incorporating other devices for feedback, such as smartphones and watches.
 The current prototype of The Pressure Assistant is functional and has all the features shown above.
 It is ready for beta testing and I would like to find a rehab center that could get connect me to prospective patients for beta testing.
 I would also like to partner with research institutions to study the effectiveness of the device and its various usage modes.